aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 and written to the log.

 New configurations default to **Exclude Only**.
-This mode detects and flags a purple frame, preserves its original pixels, and excludes it from timelapses.
+This mode detects and flags a purple frame, preserves its original pixels, and excludes it from standard timelapses.
 Pixel repair begins only after an operator explicitly disables Exclude Only.

+The existing indi-allsky `exclude` flag is not honored by every derived timelapse-style output.
+This feature deliberately uses that standard flag without changing its wider propagation; non-standard outputs may still include an Exclude Only frame.

 ## Runtime processing